pirafrank/electron-dash-docset/README.md

 ./clean.sh
 ```

+- You can leave compressed files in their folders inside the output dir.
+They won't be overwritten by future script runs.
 - Don't worry if you forget to clean before preparing another docset, the `prepare.sh` script will do it for you.
 - Cleaning up is not done by default so you can keep the uncompressed docset file.
 That's useful to test it in Dash right after running the script.